Golbolco/fission-ce/FISSION_Modding_Guide.md

     quest:0 = Find the hidden artifact
     quest:1 = Return to the elder

-6. Place all files in correct directories
+6. Place all filesÂ in correct directories

-7. Run the game - check generated reports for IDs
+7. Run the gameÂ - check generated reports for IDs

 8. Use IDs in scripts: